State-of-the-Art Measurement Analysis Software, Training and Consulting Services

 internet isgmax.com

-Training Petroleum Thermal EOR Production Gauging Course
+Training Petroleum Thermal EOR Production Gauging Course Outline

 Production Gauging Principles & Methods

 This one-day professional short course offered by Integrated Sciences Group covers basic well gauging principles and methods used to monitor heavy oil production from steamflood or cyclic steam projects.
-A comprehensive review of AWT fundamentals, including phase separation efficiency, water cut measurement, flow rate measurement, and assessment of gauging accuracy is presented along with guidelines for establishing the appropriate gauging frequency and duration for improved monitoring of steamflood and cyclic steam producers.
+A comprehensive review of production gauging fundamentals, including phase separation efficiency, water cut measurement, flow rate measurement, and assessment of gauging accuracy is presented along with guidelines for establishing the appropriate gauging frequency and duration for improved monitoring of steamflood and cyclic steam producers.

 Course Outline

-Part 1 - AWT Basics
+Part 1 - Production Gauging Basics

 The first part of instruction covers the basic design and operation of automatic well test systems.